Mayo Clinic Care Network Content

 Possible interactions include:

-• Anticoagulants and anti-platelet drugs, herbs and supplements.
-These types of drugs, herbs and supplements reduce blood clotting.
-Taking ginkgo with them might increase your risk of bleeding.
+• Anticoagulants and antiplatelet drugs, herbs and supplements.
+These types of medicines, herbs and supplements lessen blood clotting.
+Taking ginkgo with them might raise the risk of bleeding.

 • Antidepressants.
-Taking ginkgo with certain antidepressants, such as fluoxetine (Prozac, Sarafem) and imipramine (Tofranil), might decrease their effectiveness.
+Taking ginkgo with certain antidepressants, such as fluoxetine (Prozac), might keep them from working as well.

-• Certain statins.
-Taking ginkgo with simvastatin (Zocor) might reduce the drug's effects.
-Ginkgo also appears to reduce the effects of atorvastatin (Lipitor).
+• Some statins.
+Taking ginkgo with simvastatin (Zocor, Flolipid) might keep the medicine from working as well.
+Ginkgo also appears to lower the effects of atorvastatin (Lipitor, Atorvaliq).

 • Ibuprofen.
-It's possible that combining ginkgo with ibuprofen (Advil, Motrin IB, others) might increase your risk of bleeding.
+Using ginkgo with ibuprofen (Advil, Motrin IB, others) may increase bleeding risk.